getsentry/sentry-java/docs/context.rst

 up to an event being sent.
 For example, whether external API requests were made, or whether a user clicked on something in an Android application.

-Once a Sentry instance has been initialized, either via a logging framework or manually, you can begin recording breadcrumbs.
+Once a ``SentryClient`` instance has been initialized, either via a logging framework or manually, you can begin recording breadcrumbs.
 By default the last 100 breadcrumbs for a given context instance will be stored and sent with future events.